 Standard and site-specific conditions allow an activity to occur while minimizing impact on a park's conservation and recreation values.
 To reflect the cost of doing business on valuable park land, fees for park dispositions are higher than dispositions on vacant public land.

-All dispositions for park land are approved through Alberta Tourism, Parks & Recreation.
+All dispositions for park land are approved through Alberta Environment & Parks.
 To apply for a disposition for an activity in a park, contact Parks Division staff.

 The majority of the land base in the current parks system was established during the Special Places initiative from 1995 to 2001.
 Designating a significant amount of land as new parks was challenging due to many existing land uses.
 There was risk in leaving land unprotected while waiting for a site to be designated as a park.
 The Government of Alberta recognized that, by continuing to honour and carefully manage existing commitments, parks could be established for their long-term conservation values and enriching recreational experiences.
 By adopting this strategy, Alberta was able to quickly expand the parks system to protect the province's natural heritage.